-“If one shaft closes, we stop all the shafts,” said Ramokga, a winch operator at Anglo American Platinum (Amplats) and Association of Mineworkers and Construction Union (Amcu) activist, sitting in a fast food restaurant in the platinum belt city of Rustenburg.
+“If one shaft closes, we stop all the shafts,” said Ramokga, a winch operator at Anglo American Platinum (Amplats) and AMCU union activist, sitting in a fast food restaurant in the platinum belt city of Rustenburg.

-This is no idle threat from a militant union that brought much of the mining industry to a standstill last year.
-But it is one that investors say Anglo American cannot afford to bow to, as costs rise, prices stagnate and platinum profits tumble.
+This is no idle threat from a militant union that brought much of South Africa's mining industry to a standstill last year.
+But it is one investors say Anglo cannot afford to bow to, as costs rise, prices stagnate and platinum profits tumble.

-Unlike mining for many commodities, largely mechanised, geology has kept platinum mines too narrow for automation, requiring miners to use hand-held drills in sweltering conditions instead.
+Unlike mining for many commodities, largely mechanised, geology has kept platinum mines too narrow for automation, requiring tens of thousands of miners to use hand-held drills in sweltering conditions instead.

-Platinum’s labour-intensive nature has intensified the perfect storm for Amplats, 80 percent held by Anglo American and facing rising wages, power and input costs as demand sagged for a metal used in autocatalysts – particularly for diesel cars, and therefore largely dependent on Europe’s sluggish market.
+Platinum's labour-intensive nature has intensified the perfect storm for Amplats, 80-percent held by Anglo and facing rising wages, power and input costs as demand sagged for a metal used in autocatalysts - particularly for diesel cars, and therefore largely dependent on Europe's sluggish market.

 Prices have tumbled from peaks scaled in 2008 and periodic spikes in recent months have been a mixed blessing for Amplats and its rivals as they have mostly been triggered by strikes in South Africa, home to 80 percent of known platinum reserves.